 - We assume that the colors requested will be in line with the company brand and that Marketing sign off is not required.

 You get the picture.
-Then, if the design team come back and say that they want the product to be a totally new palette of colors and that Marketing have to approve that, you are justified in saying that you’ll have to change the timescales on the schedule to make that possible.
+Then, if the design team comes back and says that they want the product to be a totally new palette of colors and that Marketing has to approve that, you are justified in saying that you’ll have to change the timescales on the schedule to make that possible.

 Next Steps for Project Planning